mklement0/n-install/README.md

     * Environment variable `N_PREFIX` is defined to point to the installation directory.
     * Directory `$N_PREFIX/bin` is appended to the `$PATH`, unless already present.
     * For other shells, these modification must be performed manually; instructions are provided during installation.
-    * NoteL You can also suppress modification with the `-n` option.
+    * Note: You can also suppress modification with the `-n` option.
     * **Note**: If you want to override what shell's initialization file is updated, set the `SHELL` environment variable to that shell's file name (e.g., `fish`) before calling the installation command; e.g., from a POSIX-compatible shell: `curl -L https://bit.ly/n-install | SHELL=fish bash`; similarly, on uninstallation you'll have to use `SHELL=fish n-uninstall`
 * By default, the latest LTS Node.js version is installed; you can suppress that or even specify multiple Node.js versions to install.
 * Note that any preexisting `n`, Node.js installation must be removed before using this installation method.